The following courses are highly recommended for all SAFE positions:

 • Organizing and implementing the Volunteer/Internship Program.

-• Developing & coordinating Community Empowerment programs for the Southeast Asian Community.
+• Developing & coordinating Community Empowerment programs for the Southeast Asian Community (e.g. SEA Gathering).

 • Assisting with the Southeast Asian Graduation Ceremony process as needed.